fietec/cleks.h/README.md

     char  symbol;       // the character defining a symbol, '\0' non-symbols } CleksTokenConfig;
 ```
+As can be seen above, there are two types of custom tokens, *WORDS* and *SYMBOLS*.
+- *SYMBOL*: a single character token (prioritized)
+- *WORD*: a multi-character string token

 For example:
 ```c
 CleksTokenConfig TestTokenConfig[] = {